root-project/root/graf2d/doc/v602/index.md

 - The marker definition is now inside the picture definition.
 Being outside produced some side effect on the picture positioning. (cf Jira Report 6470).

+### Typographically correct minus sign

+- Negative values as well as negative exponents were typeset with a hyphen instead of a real minus sign in axis labels and statistics numbers.
+Now is the TLatex `#minus` sign is used instead, which improve the appearance of the plots and make them even better for publications.